mavn2/Horiseon/README.md

 ## Description

-I was 'contracted' by Horiseon, a company specializing in online marketing, to bring their codebase in line with accesibility standards and ensure it was optimised for search engines.
+I was 'contracted' by Horiseon, a company specializing in online marketing, to bring their codebase in line with accessibility standards and ensure it was optimized for search engines.

-First, I gave the page a proper title and replaced the '<div>' tags used throughout the website with semantic tags implemnted in HTML 5.
+First, I gave the page a proper title and replaced the '<div>' tags used throughout the website with semantic tags implemented in HTML 5.
 Second, I took advantage of that change to organize and consolidate the associated CSS code.
 Third, I added alt titles for all image content included in the HTML file, aiming to be concise while still conveying the story Horiseon intended the images to tell.
 Finally, I improved the readability of the code by adding comments and ensuring the syntax was consistent.

-The new codebase meets Horiseon's requirements for the present, and will be easier to modify in the future.
+The new codebase meets Horiseon's requirements for the present and will be easier to modify in the future.

 ## 'Installation'/Usage

-The site can be accessed at [https://mavn2.github.io/horiseon/](https://mavn2.github.io/horiseon/).
+The site can be accessed at [https://mavn2.github.io/Horiseon/](https://mavn2.github.io/Horiseon/).
 The codebase is stored in the Horiseon repository on my Github page, [https://github.com/mavn2](https://github.com/mavn2).

 ## Tests